Hip Arthroscopy Surgery

 Hip arthroscopy, sometimes called a “hip scope,” is a minimally invasive hip surgery in which an orthopaedic surgeon uses an arthroscope to examine or treat the inside of the hip joint.

-Hip Arthroscopy is a common surgical procedure commonly performed by Benton A. Emblom, MD and Michael K. Ryan, MD.
+Hip Arthroscopy is a common surgical procedure commonly performed by Benton A. Emblom, MD.
 They generally perform this procedure for soft tissue injuries or conditions that can be caused by acute events or chronic/repetitive injuries.

 What are Non-Arthritic Hip Disorders?